StevenBlack/hosts/readme_template.md

 * [Blocking ads and malwares with unbound](https://deadc0de.re/articles/unbound-blocking-ads.html "Blocking ads and malwares with unbound") – [Unbound](https://www.unbound.net/ "Unbound is a validating, recursive, and caching DNS resolver.")  is a validating, recursive, and caching DNS resolver.

 * [DNSMasq conversion script](https://gist.github.com/erlepereira/c11f4f7a3f60cd2071e79018e895fc8a#file-dnsmasq-antimalware) This github gist has a short shell script (bash, will work on any 'nix) and uses 'wget' & 'awk' present in most distros, to fetch a specified hosts file and convert it the format required by dnsmasq.
 Supports ipv4 and ipv6.
 Designed to be used as either a shell script, or can be dropped into /etc/cron.weekly (or wherever suits).
 Script is short and easily edited, also has a short document attached with notes on dnsmasq setup.

+## Contribute!

+We are always interested in discovering well-curated sources of hosts.
+If you find one, please open an [issue](https://github.com/StevenBlack/hosts/issues) to draw our attention.

+Before you create or respond to any issue, please read our [code of conduct](https://github.com/StevenBlack/hosts/blob/master/code_of_conduct.md).